learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 learned parents, food, "I want" and "No!" etc. before you learned "adjective" and "noun."
 We want to teach you the [sight words][sight] of JavaScript.

 It's OK to come back here if you get confused or forget something.
-Some students even print these explanations out to help as they read along with lessons.
-Feel free to do the same.
+You might want to bookmark this page or keep it open in a tab as you move along.

 ## Objectives